- Orientation and introduction sessions

 - If you are in your last semester of study, with one topic remaining to complete your degree, you may take a Non-Semester distance/online learning topic.

-If you are concerned that your student visa does not reflect the time you need to complete your course, please 'Request Support' via the Ask Trim website.
+If you are concerned that your student visa does not reflect the time you need to complete your course, please 'Request Support' via the Ask Flinders website.

 Withdrawing from topics

 Please be aware that if you withdraw from a topic, you may not complete your degree in the expected timeframe.
 If you withdraw from all topics your student visa may be cancelled.
-Before you make any decision regarding withdrawal from any/all topics, please seek assistance from a Faculty academic counsellor or the International Student Services Unit (ISSU).
+Before you make any decision regarding withdrawal from any/all topics, please seek assistance from a College academic counsellor or International Student Services (ISS).

 You may apply to defer or suspend your studies but only in compassionate or compelling circumstances that are generally beyond your control and that have an impact on your studies.
 These could include: